bitrise-io/workflow-recipes/recipes/gradle-build-profiling.md

 To sum up the procedure:
 1. Add the Android Unit Test Step to your Workflow.
-2. Add a Script Step to compress the reprt files and copy the ZIP file to the deploy directory.
+2. Add a Script Step to compress the reports and copy the ZIP file to the deploy directory.
 3. Trigger a manual build and download and open the HTML report.
 4. Check the various aspects of the build in the report.